aka The Twilight Saga: Breaking Dawn Part 1

 Kristen Stewart (Bella Swan), Robert Pattinson (Edward Cullen), Taylor Lautner (Jacob Black), Billy Burke (Charlie Swan), Peter Facinelli (Dr Carlisle Cullen), Ashley Greene (Alice Cullen), Booboo Stewart (Seth Clearwater), Julia Jones (Leah Clearwater), Sarah Clarke (Renee Dwyer), Chaske Spencer (Sam Uley), Elizabeth Reaser (Esme Cullen), Nikki Reed (Rosalie Hale), Kellan Lutz (Emmett Cullen), Gil Birmingham (Billy), Jackson Rathbone (Jasper Hale), Michael Sheen (Aro), Caroline Virguez (Kaure), Alex Rice (Sue Clearwater), Christian Carmago (Eleazar Denali), Mia Maestro (Carmen Denali), Maggie Grace (Irina Denali), MyAnna Buring (Tanya Denali), Christopher Heyerdahl (Marcus), Jamie Campbell Bower (Caius)

-Breaking Dawn Part 1 is the fourth of the Twilight films.
+Breaking Dawn Part 1 was the fourth of the Twilight films.
 The series began with Twilight (2008) and continued through New Moon (2009) and Eclipse (2010), which all became a mega-successful hits around the world.
-On the publishing shelves, Stephenie Meyer only wrote four Twilight novels and Breaking Dawn (2008) was the last of them.
-In recent years however, filmmakers have discovered that they are able to extend lucrative series by splitting books in half and we are now getting film series that suddenly find they want to spin the last book out into two chapters on the excuse of wrapping up all story threads (oh, and raking in a few more hundreds of millions at the box-office) – thus we have Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011); Batman: The Dark Knight Returns Part I (2012) and Batman: The Dark Knight Returns Part II (2013); and the Lord of the Rings prequels The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), not to mention the film version of Ayn Rands Atlas Shrugged (1957), which has been spread out into three films, Atlas Shrugged – Part I (2011), Atlas Shrugged II: The Strike (2012) and Atlas Shrugged III: Who is John Galt?
-(2014), despite all of them flopping dismally.
-By the time of the various The Hunger Games and Insurgent Young Adult series only as couple of years later, splitting the last book into two parts was the norm.
+On the publishing shelves, Stephenie Meyer only wrote four Twilight novels and Breaking Dawn (2008) the last of them was.
+In recent years however, filmmakers have discovered that they are able to extend lucrative series by splitting books in half and we are now getting film series that suddenly find they want to spin the last book out into two chapters on the excuse of wrapping up all story threads (oh, and raking in a few more hundreds of millions at the box-office) – thus we have Harry Potter and the Deathly Hallows Part 1 (2010) and Harry Potter and the Deathly Hallows Part 2 (2011); and the Lord of the Rings prequels The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014), which spin a single book out into three films.
+By the time of the various The Hunger Games and Insurgent Young Adult series only as couple of years later, splitting the last book into two parts had become the norm.

 The Twilight saga was completed with the subsequent Breaking Dawn Part Two (2012).